krnlde/dresscode/README.md

 # dresscode framework
-This is an PHP5 driven, fully object oriented web framework which makes use of XML and XSLT to hold and display data.
+The dresscode framework is a PHP5 driven, fully object oriented web framework which makes use of XML and XSLT to hold and display data.

+It comes with the asset management system Assetic (kriswallsmith/assetic) and uses Bootstrap (twitter/bootstrap).

-## Clone
+### Clone
 To clone this repo please use `git clone git://github.com/krnlde/dresscode.git --recursive`.